Applications for the 2019 Michael Brill Grant in Urban Communications and Design Behavior will open soon

 Submit an Application

-The 2016 Michael Brill Award was given to Nastaran Tabyanian, Pennsylvania State University, for her project titled Developing an Online Platform for Participatory Resilient Urban Landscape Design.
+The 2016 Michael Brill Grant was given to Nastaran Tabyanian, Pennsylvania State University, for her project titled Developing an Online Platform for Participatory Resilient Urban Landscape Design.